Gabrie5a/Gabrie5a.github.io/S24_WebDev/Project/README.md

 ## APIs Used

 - **Lyrics.ovh API**: This API is used to fetch song lyrics.
 [API Documentation](https://lyricsovh.docs.apiary.io/#reference/0/lyrics-of-a-song/search?console=1)
-- **YouTube Data API v3**: This API is used to fetch additional information about songs, such as artist details and music videos.
+- **YouTube Data API v3**: This API is used to fetch additional information about trending songs and embed music videos.

 ## Usage